Best Game Design Schools Online & On-Campus

 Salary After Attending: $36,400

-SCAD is a private, non-profit university that offers a comprehensive course of study through the Interactive Design and Game Development program.
-You will be able to leverage the experience of the professors that work on the campus grounds.
-Not only are there degree programs offered in Savannah and Atlanta, they include students who live as far as Hong Kong.
+Savannah College of Arts and Design is a private, non-profit institution that offers a comprehensive course of study through the Interactive Design and Game Development program.
+Students have easy access to the expertise of instructors and professors that work on campus.
+Not only do they award degrees in both Savannah and Atlanta, Georgia, but there are SCAD students working as far away as Hong Kong.

-The school gained notoriety where its program won the top prize at the E3 College Game Competition two years in a row.
-Savannah College also earned college recognition in the Animation Career Review and The Princeton Review.
+The school gained notoriety when its team of game development students won the top prize at the E3 College Game Competition two years in a row.
+SCAD also received recognition in the Animation Career Review and The Princeton Review.

 12. Dakota State University